 Generally, I want my go-to color correction plug-in to have as many of these features on possible:

 - 3-Way Color Wheels: If you’re a professional, you’ll probably need to get proficient on several different post-production apps over any 5-year period.
 As much as possible, you’d like those apps to have similar interfaces.
 For color correction, the 3-Way is the de facto standard for making primary adjustments.
 There’s no reason to throw that muscle memory away when using FCP X.While its Color Board is solid, it’s also a one-off interface unlikely to make it into other apps.
-If I’m going to add a color correction plug-in, at minimum it needs the industry-standard 3-Way interface… if for no reason then for my ability to transpose the color correction skills I learn in FCP X to other apps, later in my career.
+If I’m going to add a color correction plug-in, at a minimum it needs the industry-standard 3-Way interface… if for no reason then for my ability to transpose the color correction skills I learn in FCP X to other apps, later in my career.

 - Vibrancy, Blur, Offset / Setup Controls: I like plug-ins that offer multiple tools in a unified interface, just like the FCP X Color Board.
 These are some of my favorite little bonus add-on features.
-But if you find a plug-in that supplement the core feature set of your NLE with some other nifty set of tools—all the better!
+But if you find a plug-in that supplements the core feature set of your NLE with some other nifty set of tools—all the better!

 - Keys, please: I need to be able to isolate my color corrections with a Hue, Saturation, Luminance keyer.
-Ideally you’ll want to be able to switch on/off any combination of those three choices to dial in your keys.
+Ideally, you’ll want to be able to switch on/off any combination of those three choices to dial in your keys.

 - Masks?
 YES!: This used to be a big deal to me.
-But with both FCP X and Adobe Premiere Pro CC 2015 both offering integrated shapes to help you isolate your corrections, you can use those built-in tools.
+But with both FCP X and Adobe Premiere Pro CC 2015 both offer integrated shapes to help you isolate your corrections, you can use those built-in tools.
 But if you’re running with older software then you’ll want a color correction plug-in that adds some sort of masking or shape tool.

 Let’s kick off our mini-roundup of 3rd party color correction filters with one of the newest entries: Color Finale